Skip to main content

 • monetization

-• “There's lots to do, and the monetization is astonishingly not predatory, which is rare these days.”
+• “There are lots to do and the monetization is astonishingly not predatory, which is rare these days.”

 • optimization

-• “After experiencing severe audio stuttering, I turned to the net to discover people pointing out a common issue of sound stuttering with any headphone system.”
+• “After experiencing severe audio stuttering, I discovered this is a common issue with sound stuttering on any headphone system.”

 • music